How to Change Your Thinking

 Let’s say you have a grudge with a co-worker or family member.

+You have a belief that they are slacking and not pulling their weight.
 That belief is going to cause you to have a different action towards them.

-As a result, it will reinforce the result that they are NOT pulling their weight and NOT doing their job because that’s all you can see.
+As a result, it will reinforce the result that they are not pulling their weight and not doing their job because that’s all you can see.

-That result reinforces your belief that they are NOT a team player.
+That result reinforces your belief that they are not a team player.

 But what if you have a different belief about this person?